 MACRA stands for Medicare Access and CHIP Re authorization Act of 2015.
 It is often referred to as MACRA 2020 because, while it was signed into law in 2015, it goes into effect on January 1st, 2020.

-In this article we will review what changes are coming and what those changes mean to you as an agent.
+In this article we will review the changes and what those changes mean to you as an agent.
 So grab a coffee and settle in while we review this important subject.

 Changes to MACRA will prohibit first dollar, out of pocket coverage of all claims on plan F, high deductible Plan F and Plan C, requiring newly eligible Medicare beneficiaries to pay some of the cost of their medical care that was once covered entirely by one of these plans.